An Excerpt from Marginal Eyes, Chapter Thirteen:

 “Fuck no, this is bullshit,” Tommy protested.
 “You guys have no right to do this!”

-He was indignant, and thank God he was White.
-But, knowing Tommy, I was afraid he might have been so obstinate because he had stashed a bowl of weed inside my glove compartment.
-Marijuana was nowhere legal at the time.
-It seemed to me things could start to get worse pretty quickly.
+Tommy was indignant, and thank God he was a big light-skinned fellow, or I don’t know how the officers might have reacted.
+But, knowing Tommy, I was also afraid he was being so obstinate toward them because he had stashed a bowl of weed inside my glove compartment and didn’t want them to find it.
+Things could start getting worse pretty quickly.

 “All right.
 Just put the plates on the right way,” the officer behind me said, as he finished his search and walked back to the squad car.